LeiaRz/Employment-and-wages-23/README.md

 •	The analysis focuses exclusively on Israel.
 •	The data covers the period before the war that started on October 7, 2023, ensuring it was not affected by any extreme events.
 •	The 'hours' represent the number of hours between the publication of the job on LinkedIn and the time I scraped the data.

-If you are interested in going through the data or seeing the script, here's the link to my Github for your convenience.

-If you have hardly made it to this point of the post, here's the summary of the analysis:

 •	I compared how many people apply to Data Analyst, Data Scientist, and Product Manager positions per hour.
 I'm personally interested in DA and DS positions, but I decided to add Product Managers because I know far more Product Managers than I can count.
 Seriously, why are there so many Product Managers?